-- European Painting and Sculpture: To assist with a French paintings catalogue and research paintings and sculptures in the collections; proficiency in European languages desirable.
+- European Painting and Sculpture: To complete research and write entries for an online catalogue of French paintings in the collection, concentrating on the eighteenth century; excellent research skills and proficiency in European languages desirable.

-- Prints and Drawings: To work with the curators to develop interpretation and exhibition projects with a particular focus on the Museum’s significant holdings of British works on paper.
+- Prints and Drawings: To develop interpretation and exhibition projects with a particular focus on the Museum’s significant holdings of British works on paper.
 The candidate should have some familiarity with British art and excellent writing skills.

 Academic-year internships are generally restricted to Princeton University undergraduate and graduate students, except in cases where projects require specialized expertise in a field not offered at Princeton.
 Applicants for all projects should have strong research and writing skills and should have completed at least some coursework in art history or a related field.

 Interns work about 10 hours per week (not to exceed 20 hours per week) during each semester.
 Undergraduate students are paid approximately $13 per hour and graduate students are paid approximately $20 per hour.

 By June 23, 2017, applications should be submitted electronically to Veronica White (preferred) or via mail to the Academic-Year Internship program, c/o The Princeton University Art Museum, Princeton, NJ 08544.

 - Cover letter describing your specific interest in the internship program, the specific project for which you are applying, and how your training and expertise relates to this project.